stolostron/deploy/README.md

 Note: This script can be run multiple times and will attempt to continue where it left off.
 It is also good practice to run the uninstall steps if you have a failure and have installed multiple times.

-## Manually deploy
+## Manually deploy using only `oc` commands

-1. create the prereq objects by applying the yaml definitions contained in the `prereqs` dir:
+1. generate quay-secret
+   1. ensure you have access to the quay org by following this link:  [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags)
+   2. if you do not have access to the [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags) org in quay.io you can request access on our Slack Channel [#forum-acm]([https://](https://coreos.slack.com/archives/CTDEY6EEA)).
+   3. go to [https://quay.io/user/tpouyer?tab=settings](https://quay.io/user/tpouyer?tab=settings) replacing `tpouyer` with your username
+   4. click on `Generate Encrypted Password`
+   5. enter your quay.io password
+   6. select `Kubernetes Secret` from left-hand menu
+   7. click on `Download tpouyer-secret.yaml` except `tpouyer` will be your username
+   8.  save secret file in the `prereqs` directory as `pull-secret.yaml`
+   9.  edit `pull-secret.yaml` file and change the name to `multiclusterhub-operator-pull-secret`
       ```bash
+      apiVersion: v1
+      kind: Secret
+      metadata:
+        name: multiclusterhub-operator-pull-secret
+      ...
+      ```

+2. create the prereq objects by applying the yaml definitions contained in the `prereqs` dir:
+  ```bash
   kubectl apply --openapi-patch=true -k prereqs/
   ```

-2. update the `kustomization.yaml` file in the `multiclusterhub-operator` dir to set `newTag` You can find a snapshot tag by viewing the list of tags available [here](https://quay.io/open-cluster-management/multiclusterhub-operator-index) Use a tag that has the word `SNAPSHOT` in it.
+3. update the `kustomization.yaml` file in the `multiclusterhub-operator` dir to set `newTag` You can find a snapshot tag by viewing the list of tags available [here](https://quay.io/open-cluster-management/multiclusterhub-operator-index) Use a tag that has the word `SNAPSHOT` in it.
     ```bash
     namespace: open-cluster-management